gbdfxilhn/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value 🖐 used
-  - identifier
+  - identifier 🖐 used
-  - variable
+  - variable 🖐 used
-  - constant
+  - constant 🖐 used
-  - scalar
+  - scalar 👂 heard
-  - literal
+  - literal 🎓 known
-  - expression
+  - expression 🖐 used
-  - heap
+  - heap 👂 heard
-  - function
+  - function 🖐 used
-  - procedure
+  - procedure 🎓 known
-  - method
+  - method 👂 heard
-  - class
+  - class 🖐 used
-  - prototype
+  - prototype 🎓 known
   - event
-  - type
+  - type 🖐 used
   - primitive types
   - reference types
-  - flag
+  - flag 🖐 used
   - lexical scope
   - code block
   - conditions
-  - loops
+  - loops 🖐 used
   - assignment
   - regular expression
   - interface